Employment

 • Report and follow-up on cleaning, repairs, damage, vandalism, and areas for improvement.

-• Assist in the coordination of processes for hall closings, resident check-in/out, and health & safety inspections.
+• Assist in the coordination of processes for hall closing, resident check-in/out, and health & safety inspections.

 • Serve in an on-call rotation with other ACHDs and CHDs and proactively visit halls and respond to situations as they arise.

-• A proven record of integrity, high principles and demonstrated skill in academically and athletically developing and motivating student athletes.
+• A proven record of integrity, high principles and demonstrated skill in academically and athleticall developing and motivating student athletes.

 To Apply: